 7. Touch the number pad for the Cook Power you want.
+16

+The Display will show what you touched.
 This example shows 60% of full power.

 The COOK POWER, COOK TEMP and START Lights will come on.
 The START Light will go off in about 5 seconds, the others will stay on.